The Parable About Prayer and the Unrighteous Judge (Luke 18)

 My goal here is to stimulate your thoughts by offering a different view of a familiar passage so that you will then ask God to personally reveal the message that He wants you to know –not only for this parable but for all of what you read in the Bible.
 God's purpose for the Bible is to develop an endearing relationship of trust between you and Him.

-Those representations seem to fit the parable nicely since we should be submissively dependent in prayer all the time.
-However, that interpretation doesn't convey the message that Jesus was teaching His disciples. –Let me explain.
+Those representations above seem to fit the parable nicely.
+However, that interpretation doesn’t convey the message that Jesus was teaching His disciples. –Let me explain.

 "God's Elect" (the Widow)